National Living Wage explained & updated rates for 2025

 London Living Wage

-The RLW for London (also just known as the London Living Wage) is set at a higher rate of £13.85 per hour.
+The RLW for London (also just known as the London Living Wage) is currently set at a higher rate of £13.85 per hour.
 This is to accommodate London’s higher cost of living for basics like housing, food and transportation.

-SMEs based in the capital, or chains who have opened a location inside the M25, should consider following in the footsteps of large employers like Tesco and Asda to raise salaries specifically for workers in this area.
+SMEs based in the capital, or chains that have opened a location inside the M25, should consider following in the footsteps of large employers like Tesco and Asda to raise salaries specifically for workers in this area.

 Should I pay the Real Living Wage?

-In a competitive market, a good salary is essential for attracting and retaining staff.
-Working for a Real Living Wage employer is a particular selling point for job seekers as it promises a stable salary with regular pay reviews; one of the most sought-after employee benefits.
+Working for a Real Living Wage employer is a particular selling point for job seekers as it promises a stable salary with regular pay reviews; one of the most sought-after benefits for 72% of UK employees.

 There is also growing evidence that paying the Real Living Wage can be good for a company’s bottom line.
 Studies have shown that companies that pay the RLW have lower staff turnover, as workers feel more motivated to stay in the role and enjoy its pay perks.